Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Create a reading nook with your softest blanket and best-loved book
+A reading nook with your softest blanket and best-loved book

 -

-Explore more gentle, habit-forming rituals in How Rituals Stick: Styling for Repetition and Consistency.
+How Rituals Stick: Styling for Repetition and Consistency.

-4. Glimmer-Supportive Spaces, Room by Room
+4) Glimmer-Supportive Spaces, Room by Room

 -